Amy M. Costa | President

 Residence: Los Angeles

-In addition to health care and the law, Ms. Aguinaldo’s longest commitment has been to advocate for the Filipino-American community.
-From 2014 to 2015, following over a decade of involvement in the organization, Ms. Aguinaldo served as the president of the Philippine American Bar Association, where she sharpened the group’s efforts to advance judicial diversity and promote civic engagement.
-Ms. Aguinaldo continues to carry out the association’s mission in celebrating the contributions of the Filipino-American community and empowering students and attorneys to advance in the legal profession.
+In addition to health care and the law, Ms. Aguinaldo’s longest commitment has been to advocate for the Filipino American community.
+From 2014 to 2015, following over a decade of involvement in the organization, she served as the President of the Philippine American Bar Association (PABA), where she sharpened PABA’s efforts to advance judicial diversity and promote civic engagement.
+In 2018, NAPABA recognized Ms. Aguinaldo as one of its "Best Lawyers Under 40."
+She currently serves on the Board of Governors of the Asian Pacific American Women Lawyers Alliance, where she continues her long-standing work to celebrate the contributions of the Asian American community and empowering students and attorneys to advance in the legal profession.

 Darius W. Anderson